larami100/MarkerArrayROSUnity/README.md

 4. With a new terminal window, source the package with the instruction:
    `source /catkin_ws/devel/setup.bash`

-5. With a new terminal window, run using_markers package:
+5. In the same terminal window of step 4, run using_markers package:
    `rosrun using_markers basic_shapes`

 6. With a new terminal window, run ROSBridge server: